 This shortcode can be used anywhere on your site on any post, page, widget or custom post type.

-Memberpress offers three different plans.
+Memberpress offers three different pricing plans.
 There’s no trial or demo available but they do offer a 14-day money back guarantee.

 There are three tiers namely Basic, Plus, and Pro.
 Each one caters to different needs.
 All licenses have all the features we covered earlier, so it’s up to you to decide which plan is the best suited for your needs and budget.